ousleyp/previews/README.md

 Notes on the [build-preview.sh](https://github.com/ousleyp/previews/blob/main/build-preview.sh) script:

-- Read the comments before using :)
+- Read the comments before using. :)
-- It won't work if you don't run it from the openshift-docs directory
+- It won't work if you don't run it from the `openshift-docs` directory.
+- Don't save it to the `openshift-docs` directory, though!
+You can save it to your `previews` dir or another directory that belongs to you alone.
-- The script assumes that openshift-docs and previews have the same parent in my case, they're in a directory called `repos`:
+- The script assumes that `openshift-docs` and `previews` have the same parent directory;
+  in my case, they're in a directory called `repos`:

         $ ls ~/repos
         openshift-docs previews

+If you move your openshift-docs directory, you might have to change the search path in VSCode.
+To avoid this potential headache, don't move it; just make sure you create your `previews` repo dir in the same parent directory as `openshift-docs`.

-TIP: it can be useful to create an alias or two to make this even faster.
+TIP: it can be useful to create an alias or two to make the script more convenient.
-This is what mine look like:
+For example:

     alias preview="~/repos/previews/build-preview.sh"
     alias preview-okd="~/repos/previews/build-preview.sh okd"